 Command line option Explanation -ir -noir Initialize the CPU registers on start of GDB Server.
 (Default) Do not initialize CPU registers on start of GDB Server. -localhostonly -nolocalhostonly Allow only localhost connections (Windows default) Allow connections from outside localhost (Linux default) -logtofile -nologtofile Generate a GDB Server log file.
 Do not generate a GDB Server log file.
 (Default) -halt -nohalt Halt the target on start of GDB Server.
 Do not halt the target on start of GDB Server.
 (Default) -silent -nosilent Do not show log output.
 Show log output.
 (Default) -stayontop -nostayontop Set the GDB Server GUI to be the topmost window.
 Do not be the topmost window.
-(Default) -vd -novd Verify after downloading.
+(Default) -timeout -notimeout Set the time after which the target has to be connected.
+Set infinite timeout for target connection. -vd -novd Verify after downloading.
 Do not verify after downloading.
 (Default)

-Table 3.7: Persistent command line options
+Table 3.8: Persistent command line options